-Assigned fund balance represents amounts constrained either by policy of the District Board of Fire Commissioners for amounts assigned for balancing the subsequent years' budget or delegated to the District's Treasurer for amounts assigned for encumbrances.
+Assigned fund balance represents amounts constrained either by policy of the District for amounts assigned for balancing the subsequent years' budget or delegated to the District's Treasurer for amounts assigned for encumbrances.
 Unlike commitments, assignments generally only exist temporarily in that additional action does not normally need to be taken for the removal of an assignment.
 An assignment cannot result in a deficit in the unassigned fund balance in the General Fund.
-Assigned fund balance in all other governmental funds represents any positive remaining amount after classifying nonspendable, restricted or committed fund balance amounts.

 Unassigned fund balance represents amounts not classified as nonspendable, restricted, committed or assigned.
 The General Fund is the only fund that would report a positive amount in unassigned fund balance.
-For all governmental funds other than the General Fund, unassigned fund balance would necessarily be negative, since the fund's liabilities, and deferred inflows of resources together with amounts already classified as nonspendable, restricted and committed would exceed the fund's assets, and deferred outflows of resources.